-As a woman in long term recovery from alcoholism, I can share with you from firsthand perspective that addicts are FULL of excuses.
+As a woman in long-term recovery from alcoholism, I can share with you from firsthand perspective addicts are full of excuses.
 I’m talking, compelling, creative, persuasive excuses.
 In my addiction, I was the “queen of denial” and super persuasive when it came to protecting my disease.

 Fun fact: addicts are characteristically self-centered and delusional.

 The reality was, I typically passed out before perfectly placing my son’s gifts under the tree.
 I drank more wine than I cooked with.
 I slurred the words to Christmas carols.
 My special spiked cider was way too bourbon-y for anyone to drink.

 More “Bad Santa” than “It’s a Wonderful Life”